EverGreen ZeroWaste partners with multiple municipalities for seasonal yard waste drop-off events:

 Basalt

-On Saturdays from 9am to 3pm, starting October 19th through November 16th the Town of Basalt will offer a residential yard waste drop-off event at the former Umbrella Roofing location at 20526 CO-82.
+Autumn: On Saturdays from 9am to 3pm, starting October 11 through November 8, the Town of Basalt will offer a residential yard waste drop-off event at the former Umbrella Roofing location at 20526 CO-82.
 Leaves and brush will be accepted, no bags are allowed in the bins.
 EverGreen ZeroWaste staff will be on hand to assist and answer questions.

 Aspen